-Although narcissistic types often play the part of an antagonist in the Empath’s life, causing distress and even heartache, there is normally always a significant reason.
+Although there seems to be a definite connection between an Empath and a narcissist (with the narcissist often playing the part of an antagonist in an Empath’s life, causing distress and even heartache) there is normally always a significant reason.

-The further I travel down this road, the more I see the higher purpose served behind the dark behaviours displayed in individuals.
+The further I travel down this road, the more I see the higher purpose served behind the dark behaviours displayed in people.